-3.61 SET HOST
+3.65 SET HOST

 With PRO/DECnet only, SET HOST invokes the Remote DECnet Terminal application (available with PRO/DECnet).
 This allows your Professional node to communicate with a remote host, performing terminal operations as though it were local to the host.
 The host must support terminal emulation from remote nodes.
+You cannot set host to another Professional Computer.